India crosses 200-crore COVID-19 vaccine doses mark | Health

 India crosses 200-crore COVID-19 vaccine doses mark

-India achieved a major milestone in its vaccination programme against COVID-19 as the cumulative doses administered surpassed the 200-crore mark on Sunday, 18 months after it began the drive to combat the deadly epidemic that has claimed over 5.25 lakh lives in the country so far.In a tweet, Prime Minister Narendra Modi congratulated the countrymen on bringing about this significant feat.
+India achieved a major milestone in its vaccination programme against COVID-19 as the cumulative doses administered surpassed the 200-crore mark on Sunday, 18 months after it began the drive to combat the deadly epidemic that has claimed over 5.25 lakh lives in the country so far.In a tweet, Prime Minister Narendra Modi congratulated the people of the country on bringing about this significant feat.

 - Country: